 Both Zaslon operators were posthumously awarded the Order of Courage (Russian: Орден Мужества, Orden Muzhestva) in 2006.
 Fodseev’s body was found in 2012 and buried in Moscow.
 His killer was convicted and sentenced to death in 2010 after videos and pictures of the gruesome executions were found during a raid in his house.

-This was Zaslon’s first public failure, somewhat similar to its CIA counterparts in Bengazi.
-When militants stormed and killed the US Ambo to Lybia and several GRS members.
+This was Zaslon’s first public failure, somewhat similar to its CIA counterparts in Benghazi.
+When militants stormed and killed the US Ambassador to Lybia and several GRS members.
 In both cases, lessons were learned albeit at a heavy cost.
 These lessons are now implemented in theatres like Syria.

-In 2012, a Zaslon unit escorted the leader of the SVR, Mikhail Fradkov, during a visit to Damascus, Syria.
-According, to some sources, a group of Zaslon operators was deployed in Syria as early as May 10, 2013, both to protect Bashar al-Assad and high-ranking government officials, but also to recover sensitive documents and materials in the event of a collapse of the Syrian regime.
+In 2012, a Zaslon unit escorted the chief of SVR, Mikhail Fradkov, during a visit to Damascus, Syria.
+According to some sources, a group of Zaslon operators was deployed in Syria as early as May 10, 2013, both to protect Bashar al-Assad and high-ranking government officials, but also to recover sensitive documents and materials in the event of a collapse of the Syrian regime.

 “At the peak of the deployment, there was an otryad (detachment, the Spetsnaz equivalent of a battalion) of 230-250 men, probably drawn from several units, including Naval Spetsnaz from the 431st Naval Reconnaissance Point (or brigade).
 There was also a team of operators from the newly formed Special Operations Command (KSO), mainly snipers (or rather counter-snipers) and scouts.
 Indeed, the Conflict Intelligence Team, a civilian group that investigates Russian operations abroad..”

 The GRU and KSO operate closely with the Syrian Ministry of Defence in Damascus, unlike Zaslon.